dadish/ProcessGraphQL/Readme.md

 ![ProcessGraphQL Supporting FieldtypeImage and FieldtypePage][img-fieldtypes]

+Documentation for your api is easily accessible via GraphiQL interface.
+![ProcessGraphQL Schema Documentation][img-documentation]

 ## Requirements
 The module is compatible only with the ProcessWire version 3.x.x and up.
 There are no plans to support the older versions.